GLOBAL MARKETS-Stocks, yields tumble after China pushes yuan lower again

 LONDON, Aug 12 (Reuters) - Markets around the world fell for a second day on Wednesday, with stocks, the dollar and emerging market currencies all under pressure after China pushed the yuan lower again overnight, boosting the appeal of top-rated government bonds.

 The prospect of a U.S. interest rate hike next month dimmed too, which dragged the dollar and U.S. Treasury yields lower.
-The flip side of that was the fifth consecutive daily rise in the price of gold to a three-week peak.
+The flip side of that was the fifth consecutive rise in gold prices to a three-week high.

-U.S stock futures indicated Wall Street will open around 1 percent in the red.

-“We had a decent run-up but this is all unwinding pretty quickly.
-A competitive devaluation of currencies is never good,” Mirabaud Securities European equity sales executive, Rupert Baker, said.

-“I’d be avoiding areas such as carmakers and luxury goods companies,” he said.
+“This is impacting risk assets due to the unpredictability of the Chinese central bank’s action and will have a knock on deflationary impact for China’s big trading partners,” FXpro senior strategist Angus Campbell said.

+“Companies that are reliant on revenues from China will be shunned by investors for the second day in a row,” he said.

-The pan-European FTSEurofirst 300 index and the euro zone’s blue-chip Euro STOXX 50 index fell 2 percent, extending Tuesday’s 1.7 percent decline.
+The pan-European FTSEurofirst 300 index and the euro zone’s blue-chip Euro STOXX 50 index both fell 2.2 percent, extending Tuesday’s 1.7 percent decline.

 Germany’s DAX and France’s CAC 40 underperformed, both losing 2.5 percent, as the yuan’s slump hit German carmakers and European luxury goods stocks.